iluwatar/java-design-patterns/presentation-model/README.md

 ## Intent of Presentation Model Design Pattern

-To separate the logic of the user interface (UI) from the business logic by creating a model that represents the data and behavior of the UI independently.
+The Presentation Model pattern separates the logic of the user interface (UI) from the business logic by creating a model that represents the data and behavior of the UI independently.

 ## Detailed Explanation of Presentation Model Pattern with Real-World Examples